 - Keeping your spine and arms steady, drag your knees in just below the belly button.

 - Make sure you don’t pull your legs in beyond your belly button.
-This means you
+This means you are sitting on your toes, which is not a healthy position.

 - You can do this exercise either at home or at the gym.